shoutout-labs/shoutout-labs.github.io/README.md

 Integrating with ShoutOUT is very easy.
 You have two options.

- 1. Use our client library to connect to our restful api
+ 1. Use our client library to connect to our RESTful api
- 2. Directly connect to our restful api
+ 2. Directly connect to our RESTful api

 ### Client Libraries